Last Updated on July 28, 2023 by Michelle Ball

 Never should a predator be allowed to continue to roam the halls of a school assaulting female students!
 Failure of school officials to stop this, should be a crime.

-Student attorney Michelle Ball may become involved when schools don’t do the right thing, or defend a student in expulsion procedures.
+Attorney for students Michelle Ball may become involved when schools don’t do the right thing, or defend a student in expulsion procedures.
 As an education lawyer in Sacramento, she can assist statewide in Stockton, Beverly Hills, Berkeley, Huntington Beach, Roseville, and many other locations.